18F/eng-hiring/_pages/debrief.md

 > Now that you’ve heard everyone’s interview debrief, would anybody like to change their scores, or provide additional comments and thoughts?

+As a reminder, the scoring numbers are used to determine relative confidence and are primarily tools to engage interviewers in a slow, deliberate thought process.
+Keep track of their score changes, and ask why they have changed — it is useful information (and is likely just as important if not more important than the score itself).

 ## After the meeting